aleen42/PersonalWiki/projectManagement/review/review.md

 - Mind mapping allows people to write and even draw pictures of ideas in a nonlinear format.
 - A unit of work should appear at only one place in the WBS.
 - Scope creep(慢行) if not managed well can lead to the failure of information technology projects.
+- An activity is an element of work that has an expected duration, cost, and resource requirements.

 #### False